-I’m in full Christmas prep mode now, which includes continuing my experiments with low-carb versions of traditional Christmas food and drink favourites, to make sure I can eat what I want come the big day.
-This recipe for a lovely light Low-Carb Christmas Pudding – gluten-free, and free of added sugar and artificial sweeteners – is made so quickly that you can easily whip one up on Christmas Day itself!
+This recipe for a lovely light & citrusy Low-Carb Christmas Pudding is what I’ll be having for Christmas dessert!
+Gluten-free, and free of added sugar and artificial sweeteners – it’s made so quickly that you can easily whip one up on Christmas Day itself!

-I like to indulge food and drink-wise over Christmas.
-But actually I like to do that all the rest of the year as well!
+Obviously I like to indulge food and drink-wise over Christmas!
+But I also like to do that all the rest of the year as well!
 So I take the same approach to making traditional Christmas recipes low-carb friendly, as I do to the things that I eat all the rest of the time.

 That sometimes involves making up my own recipes completely from scratch.
-Or other times I research several existing recipes created by others, and then adapt what I consider to be the best of them, and add my own twists, to make my own version (a bit like Felicity Cloake’s approach in the UK Guardian newspaper in her ‘How to Cook the Perfect…..’ column).
-And on this occasion I’ve adapted this low-carb Christmas pudding recipe from one by Sugar Free Londoner.
+Or other times I research several existing recipes, and then adapt what I consider to be the best of them, and add my own twists, to make my own unique version (a bit like Felicity Cloake’s approach in the UK Guardian newspaper in her ‘How to Cook the Perfect…..’ column).
+And on this occasion I’ve adapted my own low-carb Christmas pudding recipe from one by Sugar Free Londoner.

-You’ll see below that the carb savings from this recipe are really significant, achieved in part by straightforward substitutions that I use in many of my low-carb recipes.
-These include using zero-carb natural sugar substitute erythritol instead of sugar, and ground almonds instead of flour.
+But if you’re looking for a lower-carb alternative to a traditional Christmas pudding, you’ll see below that the carb savings from this Low-Carb Christmas Pudding are really significant.
+I’ve achieved that in part by straightforward substitutions that I use in many of my low-carb recipes.
+Those include using zero-carb natural sugar substitute erythritol instead of sugar (or you could use xylitol) – and ground almonds instead of flour.

-This recipe retains the ballpark Christmas pudding flavours you know and love, but is much lighter – both in colour and eating quality – than traditional versions.
-It feels grainier in the mouth and a little more cakey than regular Christmas puddings, and the orange zest gives it a predominant citrusy note in the flavour mix.
-You might well find that anyone – low-carber or not – who usually complains that Christmas pudding is too heavy or sticky, will prefer this lighter version.
+This recipe retains the ballpark Christmas pudding flavours you know and love.
+But it’s much lighter – both in colour and eating quality – than traditional versions.
+It feels grainier in the mouth, and a little more ‘cakey’, than regular Christmas puddings And the orange zest gives the pudding a predominant citrus note in the flavour mix.

 Nutrition Count: Regular Christmas Pudding vs. Low-Carb Christmas Pudding